Who is the Little Shop of Physics? We are dedicated group of teachers, students and volunteers. Here are some of the faces of LSOP.

 Rachel Jones

-Volunteer Coordinator and Botanist-in-residence
+Former Intern, Volunteer Coordinator, and Botanist-in-residence

 Rachel received her B.S. in Biological Science with a Botany concentration from Colorado State University.
 Rachel loves that LSOP is a welcoming community focused on doing good things.
 “It is a place to be yourself and to use your particular strengths to make the world a little bit better.”
 Rachel is a future science teacher.